OpenHUTB/carla_doc/docs/tuto_first_steps.md

 vehicle_blueprints = world.get_blueprint_library().filter('*vehicle*')
 ```

 Now we have the blueprints, we need to find some appropriate spots in the map to spawn our vehicles.
-Each CARLA map provides pre-defined spawn points spread evenly throughout the map on the roads for this purpose.
+Each Carla map provides pre-defined spawn points spread evenly throughout the map on the roads for this purpose.

 ```py
 # Get the map's spawn points